CICE-Consortium/CICE/doc/source/intro/quickstart.rst

   ./cice.build
   ./cice.submit

 ``testmachine`` is a generic machine name included with the cice scripts.
 The local machine name will have to be substituted for ``testmachine`` and there are working ports for several different machines.
+If you need to port, see the :ref:`porting` section as noted above.
-However, it may be necessary to port the model to a new machine.
-See :ref:`porting` for more information about how to port.
-See :ref:`scripts` for more information about how to use the cice.setup and cice.submit scripts.
+:ref:`scripts` provides more information about how to use the cice.setup and cice.submit scripts.

 Please cite any use of the CICE code.
 More information can be found at :ref:`citing`.